seankim658/codeprompts/README.md

 ## Usage

+More detailed usage guides can be found [here](./docs/README.md).

 ### Arguments

+More extensive documentation on the options can be found [here](./docs/options.md).
 The code prompts command line tool has the following arguments:

 ```txt
 Usage: codeprompt [OPTIONS] <PATH>